MSF REPORT: HIDDEN BEHIND BARBED WIRE Plight of Hmong Refugees Held in Detention Camp in Northern Thailand Ignored Amid Ongoing Deportations to Laos

 Médecins Sans Frontières once again calls on the governments of Thailand and Laos:

-To stop the forced repatriation of the Hmong refugees in Huai Nam Khao and allow an independent third party to review the refugee status determinations.
+To stop the forced repatriation of the Hmong refugees in Huai Nam Khao and to allow an independent third party to review the refugee status determinations.

 To allow an independent third party to assess the areas of return and the adequacy of assistance offered, monitor all repatriations, verify the voluntary nature of returns, and ensure the continued safety of returnees.